B-S-Arnold/webscan/README.md

 - Detected vulnerabilities are stored in the vulnerabilities attribute for further analysis or reporting.
 - The get_vulnerabilities method returns the list of detected vulnerabilities.

+    Vulnerability

+- The Vulnerability class is designed to represent detected vulnerabilities.
+- Each vulnerability instance has attributes for the vulnerability's name, description, and severity level.
+- The str method provides a formatted string representation of the vulnerability, including its name, severity, and description.
+- This class can be expanded to include additional information about vulnerabilities, such as affected components, mitigation steps, and references.

 #### TESTS

     Crawler